mia-platform/documentation/docs/info/supported-browsers.md

-In this page you can find guidelines about the Browsers supported by Mia Platform.
+In this page you can find **guidelines about the Browsers supported by Mia Platform**.

 Mia Platform DevOps Console is supported by the following Browsers: